 Day 18: Why narcissists love good copy

-Which is why 90% of things in life are about the: “What’s in it for me?”.
+Which is why 90% of things in life are about everyone’s favourite question: “What’s in it for me?”.

-Ok, here’s a quick test you can take right now.
-Head to your homepage or product/service page and press cmd+F (CTRL + F = Windows).
-Then search for the word “you”.
+Here’s a quick test you can take right now.
+Head to your homepage or product/service page and press cmd+F (Mac) or Ctrl+F (Windows).
+Search for the word “you”.

 If you’re like 99% of entrepreneurs out there, chances are the second word count was considerably higher.

 Let your brand design, your testimonials, and your new value proposition speak for you.
-They will be what makes your leads have trust in your product/service, you don’t need to tell them in the copy.
+They will be what makes your leads have trust in your product/service.
+It’s the classic Show vs Tell argument in practice.

 Now compare it with this:

-I would like you to read through every sentence of one of your main conversion pages – preferably one you’ve already been working on during this course.
-And see if you can flip the focus to the reader.
+Read through every sentence of one of your main conversion pages — preferably one you’ve worked on during this course.

-Well, when your leads see that you’re speaking TO them and not AT them, they start to really listen.
+When your leads see that you’re speaking to them, not at them, that’s when they start to really listen.
 And if you have what they need, you might just make yourself some new customers.